 In the 'Map Visual Options', set the 'Min Circle Size' to 1 and the 'Max Circle Size' to 5.

 In the 'Threshold Options' set the 'Thresholds' to '2,5,10'.
-This will auto configure a set
+This auto configures a set

 of colors.
 Any plot whose

-value is below 2 will be a color, any
+value is below 2 is a color, any

-value between 5 and 10 will be a third color, and any
+value between 5 and 10 is a third color, and any

 value over 10